maxlit/grepbible/README.md

 ## Contributing

 Contributions to `grepbible` are welcome!
-Whether it's adding new features, improving existing functionality, or reporting issues, your input is valuable.
+Whether it's improving code, or reporting issues, or spreading the word, or financial support, your input is valuable.

+### Issues/bugs

 To raise an issue, go to 'Issues' tab, and click on 'New issue'.

+### Code

 To contribute code: